cjee21/Check-UEFISecureBootVariables/README.md

 ## Revoking Windows Production PCA 2011 as well as updating the DBX, SVN and SBAT

 Right-click `Apply revocations.cmd` and *Run as administrator*.
 Wait for awhile.
 The DBX should be updated and the Windows Production PCA 2011 cert added to it.
 The latest SVN will be written to the DBX as well.
+The SBAT will be written to the 605DAB50-E046-4300-ABB6-3DD810DD8B23:SbatLevel UEFI variable when Windows is restarted.
+SbatLevel is a Boot Services variable that cannot be checked from within Windows.

 > [!IMPORTANT]
 > Make sure you know what you are doing before attempting this.
 It may cause some things to be no longer bootable on your system.